richtastic/ff/src/3DR/wiki/app.md

 	=> are these both necessary?

-corner find 'narrowness' / angle:
+x corner find 'narrowness' / angle:
 	with com known (angle) interpolate from left & right to get location where value becomes:
-	1/2 of range
+	1/2 of range / median
-	interrior width distance is metric of wideness of angle
+	interior width distance is metric of wideness of angle